stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 in a tone whose lifeless, rattling hollowness surpassed description.
 My amateur efforts, however, proved of no use; and when I had brought in a mechanic from a neighbouring all-night garage we learned that nothing could be done till morning, when a new piston would have to be obtained.
-The moribund hermit&rsquo;s rage and fear, swelling to grotesque proportions, seemed likely to shatter what remained of his failing physique; and once a spasm caused him to clap his hands to his eyes and rush into the bathroom.
+The moribund hermit's rage and fear, swelling to grotesque proportions, seemed likely to shatter what remained of his failing physique; and once a spasm caused him to clap his hands to his eyes and rush into the bathroom.
 He groped his way out with face tightly bandaged, and I never saw his eyes again.